gSasikala/ftp-himawari8-hsd/README.md

 # Python_JAXA_Himawari8_Imagery_Downloader
-Python script to ftp download of himawari8 realtime full disk satellite image files from JAXA server for the specified date range(Himawari standard data will be provided only for the latest 30 days).  </br> </br>
+Python script to ftp download of himawari8 real-time full disk satellite image files from JAXA server for the specified date range(Himawari standard data will be provided only for the latest 30 days).  </br> </br>

 <h2>Pre-requisites:</h2></br>
 <b>1.
 User Registration </b> </br>